 In the autumn of 1966, the Macedonian Orthodox Church formally petitioned the Serbian Patriarchate for autocephalous status.
 But when it met in May 1967, the Serbian episcopate rejected this request.

 Nevertheless, the Macedonians went forward and held a council in Ohrid from July 17 to 19, 1967.
 On July 19, acting on a resolution of the council, the Holy Synod of the Church of Macedonia proclaimed the autocephaly of the Orthodox Church in the Republic of Macedonia.
 The Metropolitan was given the new title of “Archbishop of Ohrid and Macedonia.”
 All this was openly supported by the state authorities, who gave the new Metropolitan state honors and attended his installation ceremonies.

 In September 1967 the Serbian Orthodox Synod declared the Macedonian Orthodox Church to be a schismatic religious organization and broke off all liturgical and canonical links with its hierarchy, although not with its faithful.
-This decision has been supported by other Orthodox churches, as none has recognized the legitimacy of the Macedonian church.
-More recently, Patriarch Bartholomew of Constantinople has stated that the autocephaly of the Macedonian Church cannot be recognized because of the clear political factors involved.
+This decision was supported by other Orthodox churches, and until now none has recognized the legitimacy of the Macedonian church.
+More recently, Patriarch Bartholomew of Constantinople has stated that the autocephaly of the Macedonian Church cannot be recognized because of the clearly political factors involved.